Part 7: Implementing commands

 Command not found: /test

-That is enough for the notebook version.
-The prototype adds a more realistic command layer, argument substitution, and catches /command before it reaches the model.
+That's enough for the notebook version.
+The prototype adds a more realistic command layer with argument substitution, and catches /command before it reaches the model.

-Continue with Part 8: The fuller prototype to connect the notebook code to the fuller implementation.
+Continue with Part 8: The fuller prototype, where you connect the notebook code to the fuller implementation.